stein212/js-objects-classes-explanation/README.md

 Now let's do a new system.
 We will try to simulate a simple secondary school personnel database.
 We shall use the new class syntax for this.

-In a school we have teachers and students, so we shall be modeling that to keep track of the personnels in a school.
+In a school we have teachers and students, so we shall be modelling that to keep track of the personnels in a school.

 First we have a generic template that is common for both teachers and students.